SDR Full Form-Special Drawing Right

 • British Pound (GBP)

-The IMF reviews the composition of this basket every five years to ensure that it reflects the relative importance of major currencies in the global economy.
+The IMF reviews the composition of this basket every five years to ensure it reflects the relative importance of major currencies in the global economy.

 Purpose and Functions of SDR